 There may be diminishing returns for higher contamination percentages.
 The higher the contamination level, there will be fewer available numbers in the Thousands Block.
 For example, a maximum 50 percent contamination level could mean only 500 telephone numbers would be available out of that Thousands Block.
 On the other hand, there may be more blocks available with fewer telephone numbers which could contribute to the overall availability of numbering resources.
 In this case, if a Carrier required 1000 numbers, they may need to request multiple blocks to obtain the required amount of telephone numbers.

 Higher contamination levels may create a significant increase in the amount of work for Carriers.
 The amount of work is dependent on the Carrier’s Inventory Management Systems.
-If a Carrier uses a manual process for Inventory Management, it would be very time consuming to audit their entire numbering inventory and manually delete contaminated numbers from their inventory.
+The higher the contamination percentage, the more likely a carrier will have to do more intra-service provider ports prior to returning ports which increases cost for a declining value.

 The CSCN recommends that the Canadian industry should start with a ten percent contamination level and review the need for a potential increase in the future.
 A ten percent contamination level will still save a lot of CO Codes.

-Cleanup of previously assigned codes
+Cleanup of previously assigned codes/Initial donation

 Cleanup of previously assigned codes is defined as a donation of excess blocks of inventory which are below the contamination threshold and for which the Carrier does not forecast a requirement within the next 6 or 12? months.